GnnXemplar: Exemplars to Explanations -- Natural Language Rules for Global GNN Interpretability: Methodology

 The representative power of a node is defined as follows. \begin{defn}[Reverse $k$-NN and Representative Power] Let $\mathbf{h}_v$ denote the \gnn embedding of node $v$.
 The $k$ nearest neighbors of node $v$, denoted as $k$-NN$(v)$, are the $k$ nodes from the train set with embeddings closest to $\mathbf{h}_v$ and sharing the same \gnn predicted class label (we use $L_2$ distance, but other distances may also be used).
 The \textit{reverse} $k$-NN of node $v$ is the set of nodes for which $v$ appears in their $k$-NN set.
-Formally, The representative power of node $v$ is then defined as $\Pi(v) = \frac{|\text{\rknn}(v)|}{| \left\{ u \in \CV_{tr} \mid \Phi(v)=\Phi(u) \right\}|}$. \end{defn} A high value of $\Pi(v)$ indicates that node $v$ frequently appears in the $k$-NN sets of many other nodes, implying it resides in a dense region of the embedding space and captures shared representational characteristics.
-Thus, it is a strong candidate for inclusion in the exemplar set.
+Formally,